carlosferrazza/humanoid-bench/README.md

 python -m embodied.agents.dreamerv3.train --configs humanoid_benchmark --run.wandb True --run.wandb_entity [WANDB_ENTITY] --method dreamer_${TASK}_hierarchical --logdir logs --env.humanoid.policy_path ${POLICY_PATH} --env.humanoid.mean_path ${MEAN_PATH} --env.humanoid.var_path ${VAR_PATH} --env.humanoid.policy_type="reach_single" --task humanoid_${TASK} --seed 0
 ```

+## Paper Training Curves

+Please find [here](https://github.com/carlosferrazza/humanoid-bench/tree/main/logs) json files including all the training curves, so that comparing with our baselines will not necessarily require re-running them in the future.

+The json files follow this key structure: task -> method -> seed_X -> (million_steps or return).
+As an example to access the return sequence for one seed of the SAC run for the walk task, you can query the json data as `data['walk']['SAC']['seed_0']['return']`.

 ## Citation
 If you find HumanoidBench useful for your research, please cite this work: